martinheidegger/nodin/README.md

 nodin
 =====

-Seamless deploy, simple node.js deployment system.
+Seamless, simple node.js deployment system for the cloud.